kjhall01/kjhall01.github.io/_posts/2020-11-25-scalable-xarray-dask.md

 ### Allocation on Cheyenne

 It is assumed that you have an active [allocation on Cheyenne](https://www2.cisl.ucar.edu/user-support/allocations).
-I will not be using [Casper](https://www2.cisl.ucar.edu/resources/computational-systems/casper), only Cheyenne will be sufficient for the documented solution.
+I will not be using [Casper](https://www2.cisl.ucar.edu/resources/computational-systems/casper).
+Cheyenne will be sufficient for the documented solution.

 ### Python Kernel for Jupiter Notebook